DISCERNING READERS

 Being of service or caring about stakeholders other than customers—especially when it concerns employees, is sometimes called paternalism.
 When Watson Jr. talked about employment security, he did not view it as paternalistic but as a means of increasing employee loyalty, goodwill, and diligence on the job.

-A color slide with the tagline: Arvind Krishna's Overall Performance from 2020 to 2021: Employment Security.
+A high-quality, color slide with the tagline: Arvind Krishna's Overall Performance from 2020 to 2023: Employment Security.

 Employees are less efficient when worried about their employment.
 Maybe that is why sales and profit productivity keeps dropping when IBM's 2021 Annual Report states, "In response to changing business needs, the company periodically takes workforce reduction actions to improve productivity."

-The words they left out were improve "short-term profit" productivity.
+The words they left out were to "improve 'short-term' productivity."

 Return to Arvind Krishna's Overview Home Page